danielcbit/apcctrl/doc/manual/manual.rst

     change the default at compile time.

 **KILLDELAY** *time in seconds*
-    If ``KILLDELAY`` is set, apcupsd will continue running after a shutdown has been requested, and after the specified time in seconds, apcupsd will attempt to shut off the UPS the power.
-This directive should normally be disabled by setting the value to zero, but on some systems such as Win32 systems apcupsd cannot regain control after a shutdown to force the UPS to shut off the power.
+    If ``KILLDELAY`` is set, apcctrl will continue running after a shutdown has been requested, and after the specified time in seconds, apcctrl will attempt to shut off the UPS the power.
+This directive should normally be disabled by setting the value to zero, but on some systems such as Win32 systems apcctrl cannot regain control after a shutdown to force the UPS to shut off the power.
 In this case, with proper consideration for the timing, the ``KILLDELAY`` directive can be useful.
-Please be aware, if you cause apcupsd to kill the power to your computer too early, the system and the disks may not have been properly prepared.
-In addition, apcupsd must continue running after the shutdown is requested, and on Unix systems, this is not normally the case as the system will terminate all processes during the shutdown.
+Please be aware, if you cause apcctrl to kill the power to your computer too early, the system and the disks may not have been properly prepared.
+In addition, apcctrl must continue running after the shutdown is requested, and on Unix systems, this is not normally the case as the system will terminate all processes during the shutdown.